-Customers shop for your products or services on your website, but are directed away from your site to pay through a payment processor.
+With this option, customers shop for your products or services on your website, but are directed away from your site to pay through a payment processor.
 After the payment is complete, your customers are taken back to your site.

-With this option, you don’t need to deal with the complexities of processing payments or setting up a full online store.
+With this approach, you don’t need to deal with the complexities of processing payments or setting up a full online store.
 This might be a good choice for you if you have a limited catalog of products or services or just want a simple way to accept payments online.

 If you decide to go with this option, here are two partners that can get you started: